esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Macho 1968.md

 The guide of this method represents Rynn’s (2012) interpretation of the original method, which was based on Goldhamer’s (1926) hypothesis by Macho et al. (1965).

 The prerequisite to implement this study is to be able to see the sella turcica on the scan you're collecting data on - then allocate the sellion landmarks.
-Refer to discussion on this specific landmark (HEADING)
+Refer to discussion on this specific landmark ([Sellion or Sella points](#sellion-or-sella-points))

 > [!NOTE]
 > The method is illustrated by the 3D Slicer Sample Data for Post Dental Surgery CT in screenshots.
 For representing the general population, individuals without facial surgery would be chosen in research - this is only for demonstration purposes.
 Also note that some landmarks were not visible - again, you would exclude individuals from a study where landmarks cannot be reliably placed, but we proceeded to show our methodology.